Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Introduction

 \section{Introduction}

-Recent advances in machine learning and data science have broadened the scope of statistical analysis to encompass highly complex phenomena \citep{Chen2010}.
-The precise statistical description of complex phenomena often relies on highly-structured, black-box models that are computationally expensive to evaluate.
-Bayesian inference offers coherent probabilistic reasoning for deducing appropriate models from observations and prior knowledge.
-Yet, Bayesian inference can be computationally impractical for black-box models.
-Many cases emerge in, e.g., computational physics, biology, and geostatistics, where the model likelihoods depend on dynamical equations that need to be numerically solved \citep{Beaumont2002,Girolami2008,Marin2012,Warne2020} or components involving exceedingly-large matrices and summations \citep{Rue2005,Goodreau2009,Besag1986}.
+Statistical characterization of complex phenomena often necessitates highly structured, black-box models that are computationally expensive to evaluate \citep{Chen2010}.
+While Bayesian inference provides a coherent probabilistic framework for integrating observations with prior knowledge, its application to black-box models is often computationally impractical.
+Such challenges are prevalent in fields, such as computational physics, biology, and geostatistics, where likelihood evaluations involve numerical solutions to dynamical equations \citep{Beaumont2002,Girolami2008,Marin2012,Warne2020} or operations on high-dimensional matrices and massive summations \citep{Rue2005,Goodreau2009,Besag1986}.

-The chief concern in Bayesian inference is to sample from a posterior density of the model parameter, proportional to the model likelihood and a prior density.
-By design, standard sampling methods, such as Markov-Chain Monte Carlo \citep[MCMC;][]{Brooks2011}, require a large number of evaluations of the target density for different parameter values.
-The computational cost quickly exceeds a desirable budget if the target density is expensive to evaluate.
-Thus, from a practical viewpoint, there is a need for novel sampling methods designed for black-box densities, which require only a small number of target evaluations.
+A fundamental task in Bayesian inference is to sample from a posterior density of the model parameter, which is proportional to the likelihood and the prior density.
+Conventional sampling methods, such as Markov chain Monte Carlo \citep[MCMC;][]{Brooks2011}, necessitate extensive evaluations of the target density to explore the parameter space.
+The cumulative computational cost easily becomes prohibitive when the target density is expensive to evaluate.
+Consequently, there is a pressing need for evaluation-efficient sampling methods tailored for black-box densities, which can operate within a limited computational budget.